 All is forgiven when the final track gets underway.
 The majestic “The Court of the Crimson King” combines and sums up the best of the group’s talents: a dramatic and memorable hook melody; top-notch expressive singing from Lake (and harmonies!); carefully-placed woodwinds and reeds; and a stately pace with drumming providing copious tone color.
 The Mellotron’s signature descending melody line is the song’s centerpiece, but every single element is perfectly conceived, placed and executed.
 The song swells and explodes, and leaves an indelible mark in the mind of the listener.

 Reissued in 2009 as part of King Crimson’s 40th Anniversary series, In the Court of the Crimson King is greatly expanded.
 Though technology of the day required significant mixdown of tracks to create a master, as luck would have it, the original source tapes were available and in good shape.
 As a result, Robert Fripp was able to enlist the aid of Porcupine Tree’s Steven Wilson (a huge King Crimson fan) to remix the tracks into 5.1 Surround.
-What’s more, Wilson was able to tinker with the mix, brining unheard parts of the recording to the fore.
+What’s more, Wilson was able to tinker with the mix, bringing unheard parts of the recording to the fore.
 The result — heard in myriad forms on the CD+DVD package — is revelatory.
 Heretofore unheard subtleties make their first appearance.

 The CD includes five bonus tracks.
 The first of these is the previously-mentioned full version of “Moonchild”.
 The sonic clarity is remarkable, but it’s still undistinguished when put up again the other tracks on ITCOTKC.